biomedisa / biomedisa

 Overview

-Biomedisa (https://biomedisa.info) is a free and easy-to-use open-source application for segmenting large volumetric images, e.g. CT and MRI scans, developed at The Australian National University CTLab.
-Biomedisa's semi-automated segmentation is based on a smart interpolation of sparsely pre-segmented slices, taking into account the complete underlying image data.
-In addition, Biomedisa enables deep learning for the fully automated segmentation of series of similar samples.
-It can be used in combination with segmentation tools such as Amira/Avizo, ImageJ/Fiji and 3D Slicer.
+Biomedisa (https://biomedisa.info) is a free and easy-to-use open-source application for segmenting large 3D volumetric images such as CT and MRI scans, developed at The Australian National University CTLab.
+Biomedisa's smart interpolation of sparsely pre-segmented slices enables accurate semi-automated segmentation by considering the complete underlying image data.
+Additionally, Biomedisa enables deep learning for fully automated segmentation across similar samples and structures.
+It is compatible with segmentation tools like Amira/Avizo, ImageJ/Fiji and 3D Slicer.
 If you are using Biomedisa or the data for your research please cite: Lösel, P.D. et al. Introducing Biomedisa as an open-source online platform for biomedical image segmentation.
 Nat.
 Commun.
 11, 5577 (2020).

 Hardware Requirements

-• One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU.
+• One or more NVIDIA GPUs with compute capability 3.0 or higher.

 Installation (command-line based)